rajachinth/responsive_design_layout/README.md

 ● Build a responsive e-commerce web application using media-queries and set the breakpoints at `480px; 767px; 1100px; 1200px`;

-● Used JQuery plugins for the cool effects like scrolling, toogle buttons and animations.
+● Used JQuery plugins for the cool effects like scrolling, toggle buttons and animations.

 ● In this project, we used third party(`vendor`) files for the fluid and responsive design patterns.